decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ## Configuration

-Configuration will be different for every site, so we'll break it down into parts.
-All code snippets in this section will be added to your `admin/config.yml` file.
+Configuration is different for every site, so we'll break it down into parts.
+Add all the code snippets in this section to your `admin/config.yml` file.

 ### Backend